michaelneuder/optimistic-relay-documentation/proposal.md

 on publishing a postmortem publicly explaining what happened.
 The format for the postmortem will be: (a) a timeline of events, (b) the builder and proposer involved, (c) the bid that resulted in the missed slot, (d) the error associated with the bid, (e) the refund details.
 This information will provide transparency into the relay operation and allow us to monitor common builder failure modes.
 An additional benefit of this approach is the ability for guarantors to be separate entities from the relay itself.
-For example, the Ultra Sound Relay is willing to act as a guarantor for trusted builders for other relays to remove any overhead of managing collateral and refunds.
+For example, the Ultra Sound Relay is willing to act as a guarantor for trusted builders for other smaller relays to remove any overhead of managing collateral and refunds.
 To bootstrap this process, the Ultra Sound Relay is willing to act as a 1 ETH guarantor for the following builders:
 ```
 * builder0x69